DabasishDasJoy/quizy-dude/README.md

 A online quiz application.
 Anyone can give a test here to justify his/her knowledge on various topics.
 This project is built on learning purpose.

+I build this project with React.
+Used React Router to navigate on routes.
+Which is why it's an Single Page Application.
+For styling I used Tailwind CSS which is great because of it's customizing capability.

 ## Features

 - Mode: Suitable for both ligh/dark mode